redwoodjs/redwood/docs/docs/auth/supertokens.md

 :::info

 You may have noticed that in `api/src/functions/auth.ts` there's an import from `'supertokens-node/framework/awsLambda'`.
-This is fine, even if your app is not running in a serverless environment like AWS Lambda.
-Redwood automatically handles the translation between Fastify's request/reply objects, and the AWS Lambda signature.
+This is fine, even if your app isn't running in a serverless environment like AWS Lambda.
+In "serverful" environments, Redwood automatically handles the translation between Fastify's request and reply objects and functions' AWS Lambda signature.

 :::